nayankote/Obstacle-Avoidance/README.md

 The return values of each sensor is stored in a list and a weighted mean is taken.
 Weighted mean = Sum(return value * angle of sensor) / Sum(return values).
 This weighted mean is multiplied by a scaling factor and is added to the heading angle.
-This, in short, enables the bot to turn.
+This, in short, enables the bot to turn to avoid obstacles and ulitmately reach the destination autonomously.